Frequently Asked Questions

 Why is the case named Brown v.
 Board of Education?

-The U.S. Supreme Court consolidated five cases under one name, Oliver L. Brown et al. v. the Board of Education of Topeka et al., for ending segregation.
+The US Supreme Court consolidated five cases under one name, Oliver L. Brown et al. v. the Board of Education of Topeka et al., for ending segregation.
 One justice later explained that the court felt it was better to have representative cases from different parts of the country.

 President George Bush signed the Brown v.
 Board of Education National Historic Site Act of 1992, establishing a national park at the site of the former Monroe Elementary School.
+President Joseph R. Biden signed the Brown v.
+Board of Education National Historical Park Expansion and Redesignation Act in May 2022.

 Why was the Monroe School selected for the park?